axelska/congestion-tax-calculator/questions.md

 I do not think that the GUI solution with Swing is optimal.
 Would habe liked to add a datepicker and handle exceptions better for example.

-Do not know the correct toll fre dates, so I can not debug it.
+Do not know the correct toll free dates, so I can not debug it.

 Found it useful to remove more responsibility for showing if they are toll free to the cars.